vwochnik/jquery-typing/README.md

 `0` does not cause any time delay but is still using `requestAnimationFrame`, `-1` is not.

+Alternatively, this option can set to an array containing a range, i.e. minimum and maximum values, from which a random value is being generated.

 This option can be customized for each element by setting the `data-speed` attribute to the desired value.